 16 TPOs are a planning mechanism whereby individual trees or groups of trees can be identified as important and protected by a TPO.
-There are a number of Tree Preservation Orders designated within the area to
+There are a number of Tree Preservation Orders designated within the area to which the Plan relates.
+Refer to the local authority for more detail.
 Coastal areas and marine waters and associated aquatic ecology downstream of the area to which the Plan relates.